Resident234/php.net/pages/www.php.net_control-structures.switch.php.md

 ?>
 ```

-Outputs what you&apos;d expect, namely
+Outputs what you'd expect, namely
 0       Thingy
 1       One
 2       Thingy